 You want the best chargeback management results possible.
-This means the highest win rates, fewer pre-arbitrations, an improved reputation among industry members, and the best revenue recover.
+This means the highest win rates, fewer pre-arbitrations, an improved reputation among industry members, and the best revenue recovery.
 To achieve this, we recommend considering outside help.

-Chargebacks911® offers a fully-outsourced solution for comprehensive chargeback management, featuring end-to-end accountability, extensive reporting, and customized risk mitigation plans.
+Chargebacks911® offers a fully-outsourced solution for comprehensive chargeback management, featuring end-to-end accountability, extensive reporting, and end-to-end, customized risk mitigation plans.
 Plus, all our services are backed by the industry’s only performance-based ROI guarantee.

 Our proprietary systems capture data at the point of each transaction, then automatically use that information in the event of an illegitimate chargeback.
-You see a higher win rate while investing less time and fewer resources.
+You see a higher chargeback win rate while investing less time and fewer resources.

 If you’re struggling with compelling evidence — or any other aspect of the chargeback process — contact us today.
 Find out what Chargebacks911 can do for your business.